huntermotte/liine-take-home/README.md

 ## Considerations:
 * Due to limited project scope, we are using Django's built-in SQLite database as opposed to more heavy-handed options
 * The smaller (40 row) dataset means we are simply returning all restaurants that meet the filtering criteria.
-If the data set was much larger, we would want to page this API
+If the dataset was reasonably larger, we would want to page this API by accepting offset/limit parameters to improve performance
-* We are using Django's built in lightweight development server, which is NOT suitable for production
+* We are using Django's built-in lightweight development server, which is NOT suitable for production
-  * I wrote a Medium article about better options for this this in 2021: https://medium.com/harvested-financial-engineering/deploying-a-containerized-django-gunicorn-server-on-google-cloud-run-feb13823f7f4
+  * I wrote a Medium article about better options for this in 2021: https://medium.com/harvested-financial-engineering/deploying-a-containerized-django-gunicorn-server-on-google-cloud-run-feb13823f7f4